Cost of French Doors

 Sliding French Doors Cost

 A cheaper alternative to standard French doors are those that slide across on tracks.
-The classic style of these doors is appealing for some homeowners.
+The classic style of these doors is appealing to some homeowners.
 The main advantage of sliding French doors is that they use up less space since they do not protrude outwards.

 Unlike sliding patio doors, in most cases, neither door is fixed.
 Sliding patio French doors usually cost between £600 and £700.